octimot/StoryToolkitAI/FEATURES.md

 search for "about life events" or "about sports", you can enter `about life events | about sports` in the search field.
 The tool will then search for each term separately and return separate results for each term in the same search window.

-If you want to tell the tool how many results you want to see, just use `[max_results]` at the beginning of the search, for e.g.: `[20] about life events | about sports`.
+If you want to tell the tool how many results you want to see, just use `/max_results` (or `[max results]` in older versions) at the beginning of the search, for e.g.: `/20 about life events | about sports`.
 This will return the top 20 results for each term.

 For now, the search relies on punctuation in the transcripts/files to separate phrases and feed them to the algorithm, but this will be improved in a future update by allowing AI to look deeper into the text.